arlac77/svelte-websocket-store/README.md

 # svelte-websocket-store

-Provides a svelte store backend by web-sockets.
+Svelte store with a websocket backend

 ```js
 import { websocketStore } from 'svelte-websocket-store';